 - Individual mentors assigned to each team to help with plan and pitch

-- Free LivePlan business plan software (fill-in business plan website)
+- Free LivePlan business plan software

 - Free coaching sessions, for business plans, with the Small Business Development Center